 The course on “convivialism” stemmed from a direct connection with Milan’s housing emergency, which mirrors global instability and social fragmentation.

-Worldwide, social ties have frayed, while biological kinship has fueled ethnic and religious conflicts, stressing the need for relationships that transcend historical and ideological “othering,” which dehumanizes the perception of others.
+Worldwide, social ties have frayed, while biological kinship has fueled ethnic and religious conflicts, stressing the need for relationships that transcend historical and ideological “othering,” which dehumanizes the perception of others in society.

-Making kinship represents an invitation to rethink how we also relate across generations and genders.
+Making kinship represents an invitation to rethink how we relate across generations and genders.

-BASE will explore alliances based on conscious choices, shared affinities, and mutual sensitivities rather than familial or speciesist ties.
-This approach builds kinships¹ on care and the recognition of differences, forging intergenerational and intersectional networks to challenge traditional hierarchies and oppressions.
+BASE will explore alliances based on shared choices, affinities, and mutual sensitivities rather than familial or speciesist ties.
+This approach builds kinships² on care and the recognition of differences, forging intergenerational and intersectional networks to challenge traditional hierarchies and oppressions.

 The new kinships BASE proposes are acts of creative resistance, aiming to dismantle the exclusivity of biological ties and create bonds of choice and co-creation.

-¹ The concept of “making kin” is strongly associated with the work of feminist scholar Donna Haraway, particularly in her essay Staying with the Trouble: Making Kin in the Chthulucene (2016).
-Haraway uses “kin” to rethink relationships beyond traditional family ties, advocating for new forms of connection and care between humans, non human and more than human.
+² The concept of “making kin” is strongly associated with the work of feminist scholar Donna Haraway, particularly in her essay Staying with the Trouble: Making Kin in the Chthulucene (2016).
+Haraway uses “kin” to rethink relationships beyond traditional family ties, advocating for new forms of connection and care between humans, non-human beings, and more-than-human entities.